 Please follow Local Emergency Ord.
 No. 2990.
 Must take temperature at City Hall entrance, must have mask on.

 The Ontario City Clerk/Records Management Department is a designated Passport Acceptance Agency.
-We provide walk-in passport services for your convenience.
-Our services include processing of new applications and direction for renewal applications.
-At this time, we do not offer photo services or money order services.
+We provide passport services by appointment for your convenience.
+Our services include processing of new applications, photo services (for adults and children over the age of 3) and direction for renewal applications.
+We do not offer money order services.

 - Passports must be renewed every 10 years for adults and every 5 years for children 15 and younger

-- Routine processing time is 4 - 6 weeks or less
+- Routine processing time is 10-12 weeks or more

 - A passport book is required when traveling internationally by air and is acceptable when traveling by land or sea.
 A passport card is only acceptable when traveling by land or sea to Mexico, Canada or the Caribbean, and is not valid for international travel;

 - For applicants ages 0-15, both parents and applicant must be present

 - Applicants ages 16-17 can apply with one parent;Learn more about applying for a passport

 Applicants must each have an appointment and are required to be present and provide the following: